fabiana2611/fabiana2611.github.io/_posts/2022/jun/2022-06-30-nestjs-api.md

 {% endhighlight %}

+<h4>Example</h4>

-<p style="text-align: justify;">Now we have a simple example of how to use the annotations from swagger which will be used to create the documentation.
-The tag upside the class will be used to group the documentation, for example.
+<p style="text-align: justify;">Now we have a simple example of how to use the annotations from swagger which will be used to create the documentation. </p>

+<p style="text-align: justify;">The tag upside the class will be used to group the documentation, for example.
 The consume and produces annotation indicate the type of data that will be manipulated by that endpoint.
 The body describes what is necessary to that endpoint and you can add examples. </p>

 {% highlight ruby %}
 @ApiTags('messages-api')